We add value through informing, advising and coaching our clients:

 - Investment Instrument Switching - we ensure that underperforming investment instruments are substituted out of the portfolio.

-- Investment Manager Switching – Where we out source your investment management to a third party such as a Discretionary Fund Manager (DFM) we monitor their performance relative to other managers and switch your investments away from them if they manage your money irresponsibly, underperform or become uncompetitive.
+- Investment Manager Switching – Where we out source your investment management to a third party such as a Discretionary Portfolio Manager (DPM) we monitor their performance relative to other managers and switch your investments away from them if they manage your money irresponsibly, underperform or become uncompetitive.

 - No Conflict of Interest - as we do not manage client money ‘in house’ nor do we have any affiliation or ownership of any company that does, we have no conflict of interest in trying to ‘shoehorn’ you into investments that benefit us.
 We have no allegiance to any investment company or solution; if they stop performing, we replace them.

 - Withdrawal Strategies – we share how we utilise various tax efficient opportunities and allowances to mitigate tax through the decumulation phase.